Last updated on May 23rd, 2020

 Visitors to New Abbey Corn Mill can take a trip back in time throughout the year but it really comes alive during the months between April and September when the water wheel is activated and the original grinding, turning and sifting machinery shudders into action and oatmeal is produced from the three massive grinding stones on the middle floor.

-Once inside you’ll be greeted by one of the knowledgeable Historic Scotland staff who’ll be only too happy to tell you all about the history of the mill, and you can then take a look at the rotating wheel on the outside before moving into the mill house.
+At the start of your self-guided tour you’ll be greeted by one of the knowledgeable Historic Scotland staff who’ll tell you all about the history of the mill, and you can then take a look at the rotating wheel on the outside before moving into the mill house.

-The original milling machinery can be seen across three floors, and the sounds and smells of oiled metal and creaking wood really help to bring the millers craft back to life.
-Be aware that the stairs here are quite steep and narrow so anyone with mobility issues might want to stick to the lower level.
+The original milling machinery can be seen across three floors, and the sounds and smells of oiled metal and creaking wood really help to bring the place back to life.
+Be aware though, that the stairs are quite steep and narrow so anyone with mobility issues might want to stick to the lower level.

-After visiting the mill you can take a walk up the road to Historic Scotland’s larger site in the village, the 700-year old Sweetheart Abbey with its ornate stone carvings and a graveyard full of impressively-large gravestones.
+This isn’t exactly the biggest attraction in Historic Environment Scotland’s roster but at least after visiting the mill you can take a walk up the road to HES’s larger site in the village, the 700-year old Sweetheart Abbey with its ornate stone carvings and graveyard full of impressively-large headstones.

 You’ll also find Dumfries just 20 minutes away by car which has a selection of historic attractions (Robert Burns House is worth a visit) and the lovely Solway Firth coastline is just 10 minutes in the opposite direction – both of which are highly recommended if you’re ever in this part of Scotland.

-- Sweetheart Abbey is close enough to combine both visits into one day
+- Sweetheart Abbey is close enough to combine both visits into one afternoon.

 - When the water wheel isn’t turning you’re shown a video instead.
 Get there between 12pm and 3pm from 1st April to 30th September to see the wheel in action.

-- Combine a visit to the mill with nearby Sweetheart Abbey
+- Combine a visit to the mill with nearby Caerlaverock Castle.

 Address and map